safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-02 14:45:00 EDT >>

+CORRECTION: Her name is Bonnie Bush Ford.
+Yes, a cousin to POTUSes George W. Bush and George H.W.
+Bush.

+"The canyon did flood with water and blood." - Vandaveer / Mighty Leviathan of Old.
+I'll post song meanings later.
+Typing on my iPhone as computer is infected again.

+<<EOM

 2023-08-02 14:38:00 EDT >>

 I'm horrified that the CIA has harmed another church.
 Hickory Valley Christian church's pastor is also the principal/administrator of Hamilton Heights Christian Academy both in Chattanooga.
 I was introduced to Duke by Bonnie Bueh Ford ot Wildwood, GA a very good friend of mine.
 Bonnie is now missing, and Ive received some artwork depicting her demise.
 The CIA loves this artwork and "hotels" (see about them at @ASOTC23 on Twitter).
 One of the CIA personnel around me just showed me a trouble ticket he was opening at Cash App.
 The name DW Stone and CashTag $song504 was on it.
 Thats Duke's.
 He's not answering the phone.